markgw/pimlico/docs/plans/wishlist.rst

   Pimlico Wishlist
 =====================

-Things I plan to add to Pimlico:
+Things I plan to add to Pimlico.
+I'll add to this list as I think of things...

 - Handle software dependencies within Python